tableau/Logshark/docs/docs/logshark_run.md

 ---
-title: Run Logshark and View the Results
+title: Run Logshark
 ---

-After you have installed and configured Logshark (and set up MongoDB, if necessary), the rest is easy.
+After you have installed, the rest is easy.
 You just point Logshark to the log files and view the results in Tableau workbooks.

 In this section: